mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 });
 ```

 Now we have our form integrated with an external system's autocomplete service, with just a few lines of code.
-Note that we also have access to all of the currently selected values in the form when we receive a `lookup` request.
+Note that we also have access to all of the currently selected values in the form whenever we receive a `lookup` request.
 For example, we have access to the current Summary and Description through `call.values.summary` and `call.values.description`.

 ### Redefining the form after user actions